Disposal Methods for Recyclable Items

 A valuable resource that can be recycled!
 Oil should be brought in a clean plastic container with a lid.
 The original container is perfect - avoid using paint cans or other metal containers.
 Both the oil and the plastic container will be recycled.
 Used motor oil can be brought to the following locations free of charge:

 - The Norwood, Payneham and St Peters Works Depot (30 Davis Road, Glynde) accepts oil, coolant and oil filters.
 Monday to Friday 7.30 am to 3.30 pm.

 - Campbelltown City Council (Newton Transfer Station, Virginia Street, Newton).

 When Council holds a Hazardous Waste Drop-off Day date to be advised, householders will be able to bring up to 20 litres of paint; however, hardened paint and empty paint cans will not be accepted.
 Dry/hardened paint is perfectly safe to dispose of in your waste bin.
 You can harden paint at home by simply leaving the lid off, or by adding a paint hardener purchased from a hardware store.
 Tap the hardened tablet of paint out of the tin and place into the waste bin - empty, dry paint tins can be placed into the yellow-lidded recycling bin.

 Free Drop-Off - Ongoing

-Zero Waste SA operates a free Household Hazardous Waste Depot.
+Green Industries SA (formerly known as Zero Waste SA) SA operates a free Household Hazardous Waste Depot.
 The depot is located on the corner of Magazine Road and Henschke Street, Dry Creek.

 It is open on the first Tuesday of every month (excluding public holidays) between 9 am and midday.
-For more information visit the Zero Waste website or call 1300 137 118.
+For more information visit the Green Industries website or call 1300 137 118.

 For further enquiries please email Council at email@example.com or call 8366 4200.